MxSxC1/MCResPackTutorial/README.md

 [MXSXC1 END OF WARNING NOBODY WILL READ]

 People over complicate things, me included, hopefully this is simpler.
-And as always, it is not really this simple in most cases!
-There is a lot more to making it pretty, but this is how simple it really is.
+And as always, it is not really this simple to make it pretty and do it well, but the mechanics are simple.